wrightaprilm/CourseCCBB_pythonspring2014/basics.md

 git clone https://github.com/your_username/ccbb_pythonspring2014.git
 ```

 This will start a new repository on your local machine.
 This should only be used once per project, and git repositories should not be nested within each other.
-Let's see the status of our repository:
+Let's see the status of our repository.
+First change directories into your cloned repository:

 ```UNIX
 $ git status